rlabayo/frontend-portfolio/README.md

 💬 Ask me about anything and I'm happy to help.
 You can contact me to this email address rhea.labayo08@gmail.com.

-Thank you very much and I'm excited to talk to you soon.
+Thank you very much!
+I'm excited to talk to you soon.